WPManageNinja/paymattic-docs/docs/integrations/integrate-google-sheets-in-wordpress-with-paymattic.md

 ## Enable Google Sheets Integration

-To learn how to enable Google Sheets integration, follow the steps with screenshots below –

 First, go to **Integrations** from the **Paymattic Navbar**, search for the **Google Sheet** through the search bar, and you will get the **Google Sheets** integration module.